Earn up to 100,000 bonus points plus new perks with these Southwest credit card offers | CNN Underscored

 Previously, this was a perk on only some Southwest credit cards, and there was an annual cap to how many tier-qualifying points you could earn.
 Now, the cap has been eliminated, which means theoretically you could earn A-List and A-List Preferred status solely by spending money on your Southwest credit card.

 However, it’d be a lot of spending to make it all the way to the top without flying at all.
 Just to earn A-List status would require spending well over $200,000 on your credit card.
-That’s almost certainly not worth it unless you’re making those kind of purchases anyway, but it’s still a useful perk if you combine it with earning tier-qualifying points by doing some flying on Southwest as well.
+That’s almost certainly not worth it unless you’re making those kind of purchases anyway, but it’s still a useful perk if you combine it with tier-qualifying points earned by doing some flying on Southwest as well.

 • Point transfer reimbursement